WHAT IS PROBATE?

 6. Distributing Assets

-Remaining assets are distributed according to the will—or Florida law if there is no will.
+The remaining assets are distributed according to the will, or Florida law if there is no will.

 7. Closing the Estate